zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

    in some cases, especially of subsequent transactions haven't modified the same objects.

+.. [#bad-idea-using-multiple-threads-per-transaction] While it's possible to spread transaction work over multiple threads, **it's not a good idea**.
+See `Concurrency, threads and processes`_

 .. [#implicit-transaction-creation] Transactions are implicitly created when needed, such as when data are first modified.

 .. [#context-managers-are-new] ZODB and the transaction package predate context managers and the Python ``with`` statement.

+.. [#wtf-program] We're using *program* here in a fairly general sense, meaning some logic that we want to run to perform some function, as opposed to an operating system program.

 .. [#cant-share-now] at least not now.